edchao/crown/_posts/2015-10-07-In_Prayers.markdown

 author: Ed
 ---

-You know you’ve really learned something when it continually seeps not your prayers.
+You know you’ve really learned something when it continually seeps into your prayers.